Igor-Palaguta/AsyncDispatcher/README.md

     //...
     [ request_ cancel ];

-*   *ADCompositeResult* - result of composite operation. resultForName: - returns result of operation by name
+*   *ADCompositeResult* - result of composite operation. resultForName: - returns result of operation by name.
 If operation without name, result is not saved to ADCompositeResult. resultForName: can return another composite result.
 This operation does not work recursively.

 *   *ADDoneOnMainThread (ADTransfromOnMainThread)* - functions that create done block (transform block) that is executed on main thread

-If block is wrapped with ADDoneOnMainThread or ADTransfromOnMainThread and [ request_ wait ] is called on main thread is cause to deadlock

 *   *ADSession* - provides mechanism for cancel all active asynchronous requests